 - Wesleyan study abroad programs in Bologna (Italy), Madrid (Spain), and Paris (France), and approximately 150 other pre-approved programs around the world

 - 316-acre campus

-- More than 300 buildings including: Olin Memorial Library; Russell House, a National Historic Landmark; the six-story Exley Science Center; Andrus Public Affairs Center; the Van Vleck Observatory; the Center for Film Studies; the Freeman Athletic Center with a 50-meter swimming pool, the Spurrier-Snyder Rink for skating activities, the 1,200-seat Silloway Gymnasium, the 7,500-square-foot Andersen Fitness Center, and the Rosenbaum Squash Center with eight courts; 11-building Center for the Arts complex; Davison Art Center, a National Historic Landmark; Fayerweather with Beckham Hall; the Usdan University Center; 41 Wyllys Avenue (formerly the Squash Buildling and now housing the Career Center, the College of Letters, and the art history department); and the Allbritton Center (housing the Allbritton Center for the Study of Public Life, the Center for Community Partnerships, and the Patricelli Center for Social Entrepreneurship).
+- More than 300 buildings, including: Olin Memorial Library; Russell House, a National Historic Landmark; the six-story Exley Science Center; Andrus Public Affairs Center; the Van Vleck Observatory; the Center for Film Studies; the Freeman Athletic Center with a 50-meter swimming pool; the Spurrier-Snyder Rink for skating activities; the 1,200-seat Silloway Gymnasium, the 7,500-square-foot Andersen Fitness Center and the Rosenbaum Squash Center with eight courts; the 11-building Center for the Arts complex; Davison Art Center, a National Historic Landmark; Fayerweather with Beckham Hall; Usdan University Center; Boger Hall (at 41 Wyllys Avenue), which houses the Gordon Career Center, the College of Letters, and the Paoletti Art History Wing; and Allbritton Hall, which houses the Allbritton Center for the Study of Public Life, the Jewett Center for Community Partnerships and the Patricelli Center for Social Entrepreneurship, among other offices.

 - Wesleyan is a member of the New England Small College Athletic Conference (an 11-member league in NCAA Division III).

 - 29 varsity teams; 16 club sports teams; 8 intramural sports

 - About 700 students participate in intercollegiate sports each year